Skip to main content

 Assigning custom translation statuses

-Once the Custom translation statuses option is enabled, you can add up to 20 custom translation statuses to each translation.
+Once the Custom translation statuses option is enabled, you can add up to 20 custom statuses to each translation.

 Adding custom statuses one-by-one